regiscamimura/regiscamimura/README.md

 2. I tend to overthink things and my taste for complexities sometimes leads me off road.
 3. I like to talk and I can spend all the time possible into discussions.
 The more useless the better.
 But I need to go heads down to get things done, and I often take too much to respond to messages.
 4. My willingness to help can easily be abused.
 Please don't do that to me.
 5. I forget things unless I write them down.
+And sometimes I forget to write things.
+And sometimes I'll loss the paper where I wrote them.
+I'm trying.
 6. I'm stubborn, you might need to tell me the same thing more than once.
 I'm not that a good listener?
 7. I'm not super carefuly and sometimes over confident.
 In other words, I may blew things up.